JdeRobot/ObjectDetector/README.md

 ![Object Detector working](docs/images/objectdetector.png)

 ## Getting started
-To get this component to work, you will need to install JdeRobot, Python (2.7 for the moment, due to ROS compatibility), and a few Python packages, installable via `python-pip`.
-See the [Requirements](#requirements) for more details.
+To get this component to work, you will need to install Python 3, several dependencies, and a few Python packages, installable via `python-pip`.
+See the [Installation](#installation) for more details.

 Clone this repository, and you are ready to go!

-`git clone https://github.com/JdeRobot/dl-objectdetector.git && cd dl-objectdetector`
+`git clone https://github.com/JdeRobot/ObjectDetector.git && cd dl-objectdetector`